lmnop/lava/README.md

-# Lava Contract & Oracle
+# Lava Contract, Oracle, & dApp

-Contract to register a SIM and manager your data usage.
-Data usage is paid for by having ether in the contract.

-Oracle to listen to lava contract events and interact with Twilio's wireless service.
+Register a LAVA SIM and start managing and purchasing mobile data with ethereum.

 ## Requirements